banner top

 Enduring Legacy: The Civilian Conservation Corps in Coles County, 1935-1941

-This temporary exhibit celebrated the 75th anniversary of Lincoln Log Cabin and was on display in 2011 and 2012.
+This temporary exhibit celebrated the 75th anniversary of Lincoln Log Cabin.
 Access the story here

 Give a Gift!